AdityaNG/Low-Cost-Hardware-Accelerated-Vision-Based-Depth-Perception-for-Real-Time-Applications/README.md

 # Getting Started

 To quickly get the project running on your machine you can :
-- install the python library  OR
+- Install the python library  OR
-- compile from source
+- Compile from source

 ## Python Library [ coming soon ]